maxviazov/Spring-Frameworks-/Spring-Framework-5-FAQ.md

 ### How do I make all my code non-blocking?

 For handlers to be fully non-blocking, you need to use reactive libraries throughout the processing chain, all the way to the persistence layer.
 Reactive Spring Data libraries are already available for Cassandra, MongoDB, Redis, and Couchbase.
-JPA and JDBC are inherently blocking APIs.
-We are still waiting for common ground around non-blocking relational database drivers.
+Please note that JPA and JDBC are inherently blocking APIs; we are still waiting for common ground around non-blocking relational database drivers.

 Other Spring projects which are already reactive include Spring Security, Spring Vault, and Spring Cloud Stream.

 ### What if there is no reactive library for my database?

-One suggestion for handling a mix of blocking and non-blocking code, would be to use the power of a microservice boundary to separate the blocking backend datastore code from the non blocking front-end API.
+One suggestion for handling a mix of blocking and non-blocking code would be to use the power of a microservice boundary to separate the blocking backend datastore code from the non blocking front-end API.
+Alternatively, you may also go with a worker thread pool for blocking operations, keeping the main event loop non-blocking that way.

 ### What about interoperability with other reactive libraries like RxJava?